Keep your computer operating system and applications up to date.

 You can use Google Docs to create and share documents from a computer or mobile device with web access.

-- Or open the Word file on a different computer with MS Word, save as a different name.
+- Open the exported Word file on a different computer with MS Word, save as a different name.

 Keep your operating system and software up to date.